dlombard94/glitch-image-store/README.md

 - <https://wit-web-dev-2016.github.io/web-app-1/topic-10-gomix-images/index.html>

-In order to run, you will need to place a Cloudinary credentials file in the root folder:
+In order to run, you will need to place a Cloudinary credentials file in the .data folder called .env.json:

-### .env.json
+### .data/.env.json

 ~~~
 {